InterPlanetary File System (IPFS)

 - The hash is prefixed by "ipns" instead of "ipfs", this is because I am pointing towards my personal namespace.
 Like a domain name this must be resolved, first to a specific file/folder to retrieve and then next to a node which is hosting it.

 - My personal namespace, this is like my ipfs root directory (although I can have other files stored elsewhere they won't be found under the namespace)

 Now without anyone else hosting those files it's like a self hosted site, if my node goes offline those urls will fail to work.
-(I will leave my node online, but this is alpha software so I'm not expecting perfection).
 The guiding principal here would be "I'll host yours if you host mine" mentality and then redundancy happens.
 Even if a single node drops offline the files are still easily retrievable on the network.
 As you may have noticed this can really only facilitate static sites, else who controls the central database, although people are implementig some neat things and it will be interesting to see where this goes.